wheresrhys/fetch-mock/docs/v6-v7-upgrade-guide.md

 ## More powerful inspection filtering

 Previously, any filter passed in to `calls(filter)` etc... would always be converted to a string and then be used to lookup whether any fetch calls had been handled by a route matcher that also had the same `toString()` value.
 This is still the case, but if no calls match, then the filter will be converted into an on the fly route matcher, which is then used to filter the list of calls that were handled by fetch.
-This measn e.g. you can use any regex or glob to filter the calls.
+This means e.g. you can use any regex or glob to filter the calls.

+Read more in the [filtering docs](http://www.wheresrhys.co.uk/fetch-mock/#api-inspectionfiltering)

 ### Example